Nash Motors Company Records

 Seaver Center for Western History Research, Natural History Museum of Los Angeles County

-Abstract: The records of the Thomas B. Jeffery Company of Kenosha, Wisconsin and its successor company, the Nash Motors Company of Maryland.
+Abstract: The records were created by the Thomas B. Jeffery Company of Kenosha, Wisconsin and the Nash Motors Company of Maryland.

 Language of Material: English